 Trap questions are also a common way to identify and control error when purchasing online panels.
 However, if you're purchasing responses via SurveyMonkey Audience, we feel there is little need for trap questions.

 We've tested the quality of SurveyMonkey Audience responses by sending the same survey through SurveyMonkey Audience and several other online panel providers.
-The validity rate for SurveyMonkey Audience was 98%, while the other panel providers ranged between 76% and 88%.
+The validity rate for SurveyMonkey Audience was higher in comparison to other panel providers.